jagotu/BACIL/thesis_text/thesis_text.md

 ## Conclusion

 In the end, design and implementation of the parser took a non-trivial portion of the development time.
-Even though straightforward code-size indicators are controversial, we feel that the fact, that the parser (excluding generated code) comprises 119594 bytes over 3609 lines of code and the rest of the language package comprises 266010 bytes over 7534 lines, demonstrates the substantiality of the parser.
+Even though straightforward code-size indicators are controversial, they demonstrate the substantiality of the parser, being about 30% of the whole project.
+Excluding generated code it comprises 119594 bytes over 3609 lines of code, while the rest of the language package comprises 266010 bytes over 7534 lines.

 # Runtime